message/iata/AE.md

 - domestic workers who are traveling with the sponsor or with the first degree family members of the sponsor;
 - passengers younger than 12 years;
 - passengers with disabilities.
-10. Passengers entering via Dubai (DXB) or Al Maktoum (DWC) must have a printed negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
+10. Passengers entering Dubai (DXB) or Al Maktoum (DWC) must have a printed negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 The test result must have a QR code for passengers arriving from Egypt or Lebanon.
 - This does not apply to:
 - nationals of United Arab Emirates and their parents, spouses, children and siblings;
 - domestic workers who are traveling with the sponsor or with the first degree family members of the sponsor;
 - passengers arriving from Afghanistan, Bangladesh, Botswana, Congo (Dem.
 Rep.), Eswatini, Ethiopia, India, Lesotho, Liberia, Mozambique, Namibia, Nepal, Pakistan, Sierra Leone, South Africa, Sri Lanka, Sudan or Zimbabwe;
 - passengers younger than 12 years;
 - passengers with disabilities;
-- passengers arriving from France, Germany, Spain or Switzerland with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V. The certificate must be issued in France, Germany, Spain, Switzerland or United Arab Emirates.
+- passengers arriving directly from France, Germany, Spain or Switzerland with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V. The certificate must be issued in France, Germany, Spain, Switzerland or United Arab Emirates.
 11. Passengers entering Ras Al Khaimah (RKT) must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 - This does not apply to:
 - nationals of United Arab Emirates;
 - passengers younger than 12 years;
 - passengers with disabilities;
-- passengers arriving from Afghanistan, Bangladesh, Congo (Dem.
-Rep.), India, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia.
+- passengers arriving from Afghanistan, Bangladesh, Botswana, Congo (Dem.
+Rep.), Eswatini, India, Lesotho, Liberia, Mozambique, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam, Zambia or Zimbabwe.
 12. Passengers entering Sharjah (SHJ) must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 - This does not apply to:
 - nationals of United Arab Emirates;
 - passengers younger than 12 years;
 - passengers with disabilities;
-- passengers arriving from Afghanistan, Bangladesh, Congo (Dem.
-Rep.), India, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia.
+- passengers arriving from Afghanistan, Bangladesh, Botswana, Congo (Dem.
+Rep.), Eswatini, India, Lesotho, Liberia, Mozambique, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam, Zambia or Zimbabwe.
 13. Passengers entering Abu Dhabi (AUH) must have a printed negative COVID-19 PCR test taken at most 48 hours before departure from the first embarkation point.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 A negative test result issued by an approved laboratory in United Arab Emirates presented upon departure from Abu Dhabi (AUH) is also accepted if the test was taken at most 48 hours before departure to Abu Dhabi (AUH).
 Passengers arriving from Egypt, Ethiopia, Lebanon or Sudan, must have a QR code in the test result.
 - This does not apply to:
 - passengers younger than 12 years;
 - passengers with disabilities；
-- passengers arriving from Afghanistan, Bangladesh, Congo (Dem.
-Rep.), India, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia.
+- passengers arriving from Afghanistan, Bangladesh, Botswana, Congo (Dem.
+Rep.), Eswatini, India, Lesotho, Liberia, Mozambique, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam, Zambia or Zimbabwe.
 14. Passengers transiting Abu Dhabi (AUH) must have a printed negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 The test result must be in Arabic or English and must be issued by an approved laboratory accredited by the departure country.
 Passengers arriving from Egypt, Ethiopia, Lebanon or Sudan, must have a QR code in the test result.
 - This does not apply to:
 - passengers younger than 12 years;
-- passengers with disabilities;
+- passengers with disabilities.
-- passengers arriving from Afghanistan, Bangladesh, Congo (Dem.
-Rep.), India, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia.
-15. Passengers entering via Dubai (DXB) or Al Maktoum (DWC) from Afghanistan, Angola, Argentina, Azerbaijan, Bangladesh, Bosnia and Herzegovina, Brazil, Cambodia, Chile, Cote d'Ivoire, Czechia, Djibouti, Egypt, Eritrea, Ethiopia, Georgia, Ghana, Guinea, India, Iran, Iraq, Jordan, Kenya, Kyrgyzstan, Lebanon, Morocco, Myanmar, Nepal, Nigeria, Pakistan, Philippines, Romania, Russian Fed., Rwanda, Senegal, Slovakia, Somalia, South Africa, South Sudan, Sri Lanka, Sudan, Syria, Tajikistan, Tanzania, Tunisia, Turkey, Turkmenistan, Uganda, Ukraine, Uzbekistan, Viet Nam, Zambia or Zimbabwe are subject to a COVID-19 RT-PCR test upon arrival.
+15. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Afghanistan, Angola, Argentina, Azerbaijan, Bangladesh, Bosnia and Herzegovina, Brazil, Cambodia, Chile, Cote d'Ivoire, Czechia, Djibouti, Egypt, Eritrea, Ethiopia, Georgia, Ghana, Guinea, India, Iran, Iraq, Jordan, Kenya, Kyrgyzstan, Lebanon, Morocco, Myanmar, Nepal, Nigeria, Pakistan, Philippines, Romania, Russian Fed., Rwanda, Senegal, Slovakia, Somalia, South Africa, South Sudan, Sri Lanka, Sudan, Syria, Tajikistan, Tanzania, Tunisia, Turkey, Turkmenistan, Uganda, Ukraine, Uzbekistan, Viet Nam, Zambia or Zimbabwe are subject to a COVID-19 RT-PCR test upon arrival.
 16. Nationals of United Arab Emirates entering Dubai (DXB) or Al Maktoum (DWC) are subject to a COVID-19 PCR test upon arrival.
 17. Passengers entering Abu Dhabi (AUH), Ras Al Khaimah (RKT) or Sharjah (SHJ) are subject to a COVID-19 PCR test upon arrival.
 18. Passengers could be subject to quarantine.